 What skills will I acquire?

-• to grasp the big picture as well as fine details
+- To grasping the big picture as well as fine details

-• to think, speak, and write about highly abstract and conceptually demanding questions
+- To think, speak, and write about highly abstract and conceptually demanding questions

-• to identify key assumptions made in arguments
+- To identify key assumptions made in arguments

-• to make relevant conceptual distinctions
+- To make relevant conceptual distinctions

-• to assess the pros and cons of proposed solutions.
+- To assess the pros and cons of proposed solutions

 Philosophy majors do extremely well, on average, on the main standardized tests:

-• on both the LSAT (for law school) and the GMAT (for business school), philosophers do exceptionally well.
+- On both the LSAT (for law school) and the GMAT (for business school), philosophers do exceptionally well.

 To find out more about the benefits of an undergraduate major in philosophy, check out the American Philosophical Association's Philosophy: A Brief Guide for Undergraduates.